 '''

 $ git status -s

 M index.html

 M lib/simplegit.rb

-'''

-'''

 $ git stash --keep-index

 Saved working directory and index state WIP on master: 1b65b17 added the index file

 HEAD is now at 1b65b17 added the index file

-'''

-'''

 $ git status -s

 M index.html

 '''

 Another common thing you may want to do with stash is to stash the untracked files as well as the tracked ones.
-By default, git stash will only store files that are already in the index.
-If you specify --include-untracked or -u, Git will also stash any untracked files you have created.
+By default, git stash will stash only modified and staged tracked files.
+If you specify --include-untracked or -u, Git will include untracked files in the stash being created.
+However, including untracked files in the stash will still not include explicitly ignored files; to additionally include ignored files, use --all (or just -a).

 '''

 $ git status -s

 M index.html

 M lib/simplegit.rb

 ?? new-file.txt

 $ git stash -u

 Saved working directory and index state WIP on master: 1b65b17 added the index file

 HEAD is now at 1b65b17 added the index file

 $ git status -s

+$

 '''